Looks like you are using an old version of Internet Explorer - Please update your browser

 A recent book claims that Darwin’s hatred of slavery was foundational to his pursuit of his concepts of evolution.
 But what do Darwin’s words actually show?

 Dr. David DeWitt examines the Darwinism–Nazism connection examined in Ben Stein’s new film Expelled.

 I had seen the horrific impact of Nazis and had then experienced the similarly grim effect of Communism.
-Why had such enormous evil been unleashed upon so many people?
+Why was such enormous evil unleashed on so many people?

 The recent passage of a resolution in the State of Louisiana (US) House of Representatives earned more notoriety for what it left out than for what it actually said.